MET 1515 Mechanics 1 3 s.h.

 MET 4812L Numerical Control Lab 1 s.h.

 A study of the programming of numerically-controlled machine tools.
 Students program NC machines using manual and computer-assisted techniques.
-One hours lab per week.
+Two hours lab per week.

 Coreq.: MET 4812.